UrbanCompass/bazel/site/designs/_posts/2015-03-06-bazel-init.md

 for a specific language by `bazel init list group`. `bazel init list all` could give the full configuration of all activated groups.

-_Prospective idea:_ Bazel init should explore the BUILD file to find the Skylark `load` statements, determine if there is an associated init script and use it.
+_Prospective idea:_ Bazel init should explore the UCBUILD file to find the Skylark `load` statements, determine if there is an associated init script and use it.